User Review( votes)

 To gain experience in the field, you have to get a job.
 You can register a business name and start up your own business of selling Process Serving services.
 Furthermore, you may reach out to law offices personally or work as a contractor or employee for a Process Serving company.

-The best way to fully understand what a Process Server duties entails is to have first hand experience on the job — which is why getting experience is essential.
+The best way to fully understand what a Process Server duties entail is to have first-hand experience on the job — which is why getting experience is essential.

 How much do Process Servers charge?

-Prices varies among Process Servers.
-There are different factors that determines the price per each Process Serving.
-Price could range from $30-150 depending on the company, additional services, distance etc. Some Process Server may charge mileage and parking, while others do not.
+Prices vary among Process Servers.
+There are different factors that determine the price per each Process Serving.
+Price could range from $30-150 depending on the company, additional services, distance, etc. Some Process Server may charge mileage and parking, while others do not.

-You can work from home and earn $200 a day doing process serving (assuming your website is on the first page of search engine result pages i.e. Google) for the search term “process serving”.
+You can work from home and earn $200 a day doing process serving (assuming your website is on the first page of search engine result pages i.e. Google) for the search term “process serving or process server”.

 Wrapping It Up

-Process Servers are which is why they are in high demand.
-To become a successful process server, you have to take note of all the requirements aforementioned above.
+I guess by now you know how to work from home and earn $200 a day doing Process Serving.
+In other to become a successful process server, you have to take note of all the requirements aforementioned above.

 Remember that training, certification, and experience are the three significant factors needed (assuming you live in the US).

-If who live in Canada, all you need to do is register a business, read about Process Serving and understand the laws surrounding the job, then advertise your services online once you think you are ready.
+If who live in Canada, all you need to do is register a business, read about Process Serving or shadow a Process Server, understand the laws surrounding the job, then advertise your services online once you think you are ready.